queerzard/JWebServer/src/README.md

 // you simply have to create a class, that is inheriting from the mentioned class with the "extend" inheritance-keyword.
 // Your IDE will prompt you to implement the "handle()" method.
 Do that.
 // Once you have implemented the method, your class should look like in the example.
-// The very first line in the handle method must call the method named
-// "setHttpExchange" of the super-class, with the parameter shown in the example. otherwhise it won't work, because
-// the code that is following up internally, uses the object.
+// Return a response object to send it. import com.github.sebyplays.jwebserver.AccessHandler;
+import com.github.sebyplays.jwebserver.api.Status;

 public class YourCustomHandler extends AccessHandler {
-        public void handle(HttpExchange httpExchange) throws IOException {
+    public Response handle(HttpExchange httpExchange, AccessHandler accessHandler){
-            setHttpExchange(httpExchange);
-            respond(200, "IT WORKED!" + this.getQuery());
+        return new Response(Status.OK, "IT WORKED!" + this.getQuery());
     }
 }

-//Get the queryMap from the accessed site:
+    //Get the queryMap from the accessed site: getQueryMap();
-    getQueryMap();

 //Example usecase:
-    if(getQueryMap().containsKey("token") && getQueryMap().get("token").equals("someAccessToken")){
+    if(getQueryMap().containsKey("token")&&getQueryMap().get("token").equals("someAccessToken"))
-        respond(200, "Your token is valid. yay. ok. now go on.");
+            return new Response(Status.OK,"Your token is valid. yay. ok. now go on.");
-        return;
-    } else {
-        respond(200, "Your key is invalid..");
+            return new Response(Status.OK,"Your key is invalid..");
-    }

 //Send a response:
-// To send a response, you have to either call the normal respond() method
-// or the fileResponse() method depending on what you want to send.
-// The normal respond() method has two parameters,
-// the first is for the http response codes
-// and the second is for the string you want to deliver.
-// You can also send html source code through the string and it will be displayed as
-// it's supposed to be.
+// You basically start off with returning a newly created instance of the Response class.
+// This class contains multiple constructors for different usecases,
+// choose the one that suits your needs.

-    respond(200, "<html><h1>This is a header</h1></html>");
+            return new Response(Status.OK,"This is a Text-response");

 // Prompts the user to download the file specified.
-    fileDownloadResponse(new File(System.getProperty("user.dir") + "/some/file.txt"));
+// The first parameter is defining the status of the response.
+// The second parameter is deciding whether the file should be downloaded or not.
+// The third parameter is the file to be downloaded.

+            return new Response(Status.OK,true,new File("/path/to/file.txt"));

 // can display the file specified in combination of the setContentType() method.
-    fileResponse(new File(System.getProperty("user.dir") + "/some/image.png"));
+            return new Response(Status.OK,false,new File(System.getProperty("user.dir")+"/some/image.png"));

 // You can also get and set cookies to the response headers

 // get cookies by key:
             getCookie("KeyOfCookie");

 // set cookie:
-    setCookie("KeyOfCookie", "ValueOfCookie");
+            setCookie("KeyOfCookie","ValueOfCookie");

 // remove cookie:
             removeCookie("KeyOfCookie");

 // get a list of cookies:
             getCookies();

 // set content-type of response:
             setContentType(ContentType contentType);

 ```